UN Ceremony: Secretary of State Kerry

 This conference grapples with the geopolitics of Eurasia.
 It attempts to expedite a responsible end to the Russo-Ukraine War.
 It tries to keep the peace in the Persian Gulf and to keep Saudia Arabia aligned with the West and not with Communist China.
 It comes to the defense of Taiwan.

 This second conference also begins as SDI’s “new kind of Model UN” and evolves into SDI’s “new kind of Model Congress.”
 Participants initially take various roles in the governments of the US, Germany, Ukraine, Russia and Communist China and in the hugely influential World Economic Forum.
 As such, they gather crucial intelligence.
-Thereafter, we convene the US Senate!
+Thereafter, we convene the US Senate!is fi

 © Copyright, 2023, The Society of Statesmen, Inc, sponsor of Statesman Debate Institute.
 All Rights Reserved.